 These three strengths I have found, based on my experience, will help you be better prepared to self-publish:

 Commitment.
 Self-publishing is a big decision, and some people may not feel comfortable taking on the task.
-I committed to self-publishing about half way through the writing of my first book.
+I committed to self-publishing about half way through the writing of my short story collection.
 Once I made the decision to self-publish, this took the pressure off of selling the manuscript to a publisher, and so I could focus my energy on writing.